RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 In general, $C^n$ continuity means that the $n^{th}$ derivative is continuous at the joins, and implies that the lower ( $(n-1 ...
 0)^{th}$) derivatives also exist and are continuous.
 A higher $n$ gives us a smoother curve.
 {% image "Pasted image 20240618150758.png","-" %}
-// image of continuity order 0,1,2

 ## Basis functions

 I want to touch on the intuition behind basis functions before we jump into B-splines.
 Like mentioned before, splines have a key property of _local control_, wherein moving a control point only effects a fixed region near itself instead of affecting the entire curve.
 This "influence" that a control point has is determined by it's basis function, and there are as many basis functions as there are control points.
 A widely spread out basis function for a specific control point would imply that moving the control point can affect a larger part of the curve.
 The animation below represents this quite well.
 {% image "b_spline_influence.gif","-" %}
-// an animation highlighting the basis function on one control points neighbourhood on the curve.

 # B splines